mjb3/Discuit.jl/docs/src/models.md

 #### Observation likelihood model

-The default `model.obs_model` is Gaussian with observation error `σ = 2.0` by default, which can be changed by providing an optional third parameter to `generate_model` per the example above,
+The default `model.observation_model` is Gaussian with observation error `σ = 2.0` by default, which can be changed by providing an optional third parameter to `generate_model` per the example above,

 ADD EQNS